aravind33b/UniCowV2/README.md

 Instead, Alice's trade can be matched against Bob, Charlie, and Darcy's trades - enabling all of them to get a better price than the AMM.

+### Example 3: Circular CoW
+A more complex case of CoW occurs when three or more trades form a circular path.

+For example, with three pools ETH/USDC, USDC/DAI, and DAI/ETH:
+- Alice wants to sell 1 ETH for USDC
+- Bob wants to sell 3000 USDC for DAI
+- Charlie wants to sell 3000 DAI for ETH

+Three tasks in a batch:
+1. Sell 1 Token A for Token B
+2. Sell 80 Token B for Token C
+3. Sell 25 Token C for Token A

+The operator finds this circular match where each trader gets better prices than AMM:
+1. Task 1 receives 80 Token B for 1 Token A
+2. Task 2 receives 25 Token C for 80 Token B
+3. Task 3 receives 1 Token A for 25 Token C

+Instead of going through AMM pools where each would lose to fees and slippage, they can be matched in a circle, each getting better prices than the AMM.

 ## Technical Architecture

 There are a few key components to the UniCow system: